shmeleva/Django-Game-Store/README.md

 ### 4. Process and Time Schedule

-We communicate using Telegram and we meet a couple of times a week to see how things are going.
-Most of the development will be done on our own time.
-We use Trello for project management.
+We will mostly communicate using [Telegram](https://telegram.org/) and, additionally, we will meet in person at least once week.
+We will also use [Trello](https://trello.com) for project management.

 * Week 1: Set up a database and build a simple layout.
 * Week 2: Implement authentication.